clibequilibrium/clibequilibrium.github.io/_posts/2022-4-17-engine-progress.md

 Below you can see my assembling process and final results (easter egg: try to find Jim from The office ☺).

-{% include image.html path="posts/assembling.jpg" path-detail="posts/assembling.jpg" alt="Homelab Assembling" %}
+{% include image.html path="posts/assembling.jpg" path-detail="posts/assembling.jpg" alt="Homelab assembling" %}

-{% include image.html path="posts/homelab.jpg" path-detail="posts/homelab.jpg" alt="Homelab" %}
+{% include image.html path="posts/homelab.jpg" path-detail="posts/homelab.jpg" alt="PC Chassis" %}

-{% include image.html path="posts/homelab_2.jfif" path-detail="posts/homelab_2.jfif" alt="Homelab 2" %}
+{% include image.html path="posts/homelab_2.jfif" path-detail="posts/homelab_2.jfif" alt="SSD placement" %}

 I am very proud of the final results as I was able to install Proxmox as a Hypervisor and spin up as many VMs I want.
 Virtualize Linux, Windows and Mac if needed.
 Let me know if you'd like to know more or build your own lab, I may give you an advice of assembling.
 Stay tuned for the engine progress !